Reporting year 2023

 Among families

-Among families with children aged 0 to 4 years only, the overall median weekly amount paid by families to childcare providers was £90.00, in line with 2021 (£83.55).
-This amount was higher than the overall median weekly amount paid by families with children aged 5 to 14 years only, which was £21.00, in line with 2021 (£21.17).
+Among families that only had children aged 0 to 4, the overall median weekly amount paid by families to childcare providers was £100.00, in line with 2022 (£90.00).
+This was higher than for families that only had children aged 5 to 14, who paid a weekly median of £24.00, in line with 2022 (£21.00).

 Among children

-Child-level payments are influenced by the total number of hours children spend in formal childcare, as well as the types of providers used.
+Turning to child-level (rather than family-level) payments, the overall median weekly amount paid to formal childcare providers was £28.53 (Accompanying Table 4.6), a rise from 2022 (£20.98).
+Child-level payments are influenced by the total number of hours children spend in formal childcare, the age of the child as well as the types of providers used.
 As such, any changes in payments over survey years do not necessarily reflect changes in the fees and charges levied by childcare providers.

-The overall median weekly amount paid to formal childcare providers was highest for children aged 0 to 4 years (£65.24), with the payments for children aged 5 to 11 years, and children aged 12 to 14 years, being considerably lower (£15.00 and £12.50 respectively).
-All payments were comparable with 2021.
+The overall median weekly amount paid to formal childcare providers was highest for children aged 0 to 4 (£70.00), with the payments for children aged 5 to 14 being considerably lower (£20.00).
+All payments were in line with those from 2022 (£65.24 for children aged 0 to 4, and £14.50 for children aged 5 to 14).

 Perceptions around the cost of childcare